-This articles discusses the statute of limitations in Maryland specifically as it applies to wrongful death claims.What is a Wrongful Death Claim?
+There is a great deal of confusion about the statute of limitations in Maryland in wrongful death cases.
+Let's clear that up.What is a Wrongful Death Claim?

 Under common law, when someone died his or her surviving family members had no right to sue the responsible party for negligence.
 This essentially meant that negligent defendants were better off if they killed someone as opposed to just injuring them (this is sometimes still true today).
 In Maryland, the state legislature corrected this problem by enacting a "wrongful death" statute in 1852.
 Maryland's wrongful death statute gives family members the right to sue when their loved one is killed by someone else's negligence.
 Maryland's wrongful death statute is currently codified at § 3-904 of the Courts and Judicial Proceedings Article in the Maryland Code.3-Year Statute of Limitations for Wrongful Death Claims